D-DOT Route #53 + SMART Route #495

 suburban voters in Wayne, Oakland and Macomb counties.

-suburban transit tax to support suburban bus service resulted
+a suburban transit tax to finance suburban bus service drew

-agreed to the route merger plan only if a full
+agreed to the route merger plan only if a full-scale merger of

 DDOT and SMART came next, which would have required a